Skip to main content(Press Enter).

 Start of main content

-Alli Walsh, Social Media Strategist
+Allison Walsh, Director of Social Media

-According to the Centers for Disease Control (CDC), 59.3 percent of children and 43.6 percent of adults in the United States were vaccinated for the flu in the 2014-2015 season.
-Typically, the vaccine protects against the three to four strains of flu researchers believe will be most common.
+45.6 percent of children and 44.9 percent of adults in the United States were vaccinated for the flu by November of the 2018-2019 flu season.2 Typically, the vaccine protects against the three to four strains of flu researchers believe will be most common.

 Many activities can help reduce your risk of contracting the flu and other illnesses this season.
 Most importantly, avoid spending time with people who are ill and if you feel sick, prevent the spread of illness by remaining home for at least 24 hours after your fever subsides, without the use of fever-reducing medications.
 Practice these tips at home to maximize protection:

 Even the best prevention can sometimes miss the mark.
 Symptoms of flu may range from mild to severe and can often mimic those of other colds and viruses.
 Lookout for the most common symptoms: fever or chills, cough, sore throat, nasal congestion, body aches, headaches and fatigue.
 In contrast the gradual onset of cold symptoms, flu symptoms typically appear very abruptly.

 Most flu sufferers will feel better after a few days, but sometimes complications can occur.
 Don’t hesitate to reach out to your doctor with concerns.
 Seek care immediately for:

 Coming down with an illness like the flu can mean unexpected medical expenses or missed work.
 Learn how our products, like Accident and Illness, could help by paying benefits directly to you.
 Contact an agent today to learn more!

 Supplemental insurance policies are underwritten by Combined Insurance Company of America (Chicago, Il) in all states except New York.
 In New York, these policies are underwritten by Combined Life Insurance Company of New York (Latham, NY).
 All policies contain exclusions and limitations, see the policy for details.